Understanding and Applying the Slope-Intercept Form: Exploring 3x + 4y = 12

 Understanding the Slope and its Significance

 The slope (-3/4) provides valuable information about the relationship between x and y.
 It indicates the rate of change of y with respect to x.
 In this case, a negative slope signifies an inverse relationship: as x increases, y decreases.
-The magnitude of the slope (3/4) indicates the steepness of the line.
+Which means the magnitude of the slope (3/4) indicates the steepness of the line.
 A larger magnitude means a steeper line.

 Real-World Applications